pandas-dev/pandas/doc/source/ecosystem.rst

 Hadley Wickham's `ggplot2 <http://ggplot2.org/>`__ is a foundational exploratory visualization package for the R language.
-Based on `"The Grammer of Graphics" <http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html>`__ it provides a powerful, declarative and extremely general way to generate plots of arbitrary data.
+Based on `"The Grammer of Graphics" <http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html>`__ it provides a powerful, declarative and extremely general way to generate bespoke plots of any kind of data.
 It's really quite incredible.
 Various implementations to other languages are available, but a faithful implementation for python users has long been missing.
 Although still young (as of Jan-2014), the `yhat/ggplot <https://github.com/yhat/ggplot>` project has been